btcpayserver/woocommerce-plugin/Wordpress-README.md

 Depending on your business model and store settings, you may want to [configure your order statuses](https://nbitstack.com/t/how-to-set-up-order-statuses-in-woocommerce-and-btcpay/67).

 == Changelog ==

 ## 3.0
 ### Changed
 - Rebrand to be properly BTCPay labelled
 - Revert to using original Bitpay php lib and used Customnet for btcpay host urls
+- Update default order states to more reasonable values
+- Prepare plugin for Wordpress Plugin Repository

 ## 2.2.24
 ### Fixed